Uranium from Rare Earths Deposits

 China cut back exports of all REE from the 35,000 t level in 2010, and banned exports of terbium and dysprosium.
 This led to recommissioning of Molycorp's Mountain Pass mine in California, and enhanced interest in bringing new orebodies into production, including Lynas' Mount Weld in Western Australia (now about 11,000 t/yr), Nolans Bore in Central Australia and Kvanefjeld in Greenland, the latter two with significant uranium content with the rare earth oxides (REO).

 In April 2011 China's Ministry of Industry & Information Technology (MIIT) under the National Development & Reform Commission (NDRC) set a production quota for REO of 93,800 tonnes, up 5% on 2010, with a quota on REO smelting of 90,400 tonnes.
-No new mining licences were to be granted before mid 2012.
+No new mining licences were to be granted before mid-2012.
 MIIT said that no extra production beyond the quotas would be allowed.
 China’s export quotas and tariffs on REE ended in 2015.
 From 2011 Inner Mongolia Baotou Steel Rare-Earth (Group) acquired five rare-earth separation companies licensed by the Inner Mongolia government.
 It is now known as Baogang, based in Hexi Industrial Zone, Baotou, Inner Mongolia, and with 73,500 t/yr processing capacity claims 40% of the domestic REE market.
 Its main asset is the Baiyunebo mine.

 This was part of the national government's effort to consolidate China's rare-earth sector, gain more influence over pricing in the global market and ensure sustainable growth in the industry.
 The Ministry of Land and Resources said that 15 southern cities with abundant heavy REE resources have signed agreements to cooperate in regulatory enforcement, and this may be under Baotou, at least in Fujian and Jiangxi provinces with heavy REE.
 In 2014, the State raised the limit, which increased rare earth production by 14.5% to 95,000 tonnes, representing 86.4% of the global total.
 Exports in 2014 totalled 29,000 tonnes, yielding 36% lower revenue than 2013: $370 million.
 In 2015 the six major REE companies were expected to merge.
 These include Rising Nonferrous Metals Group (RNM), China Non-ferrous Metal Industry Engineering & Construction (NFC, working with Greenland Minerals), Zhong Ke San Huan and Grirem.
 Significant pollution is reported from Baotau REE operations.